 SimTutor currently has a catalog of over 170 SIMTICS modules, covering ultrasound scanning procedures and protocols, radiographic positioning, dental assisting, medical assisting, basic life support, and common medical procedures.
 For more information about SIMTICS, check out www.simtics.com.

 And if you’re interested in creating your own simulations and interactive training activities using the same tool that powers SIMTICS simulations, you can find out more at www.simtutor.com

 What does it take to provide a healthcare curriculum at high school that engages students and prepares them for work?
-Paulette Diener is an RN with 25 years’ experience and has been teaching Health Care Science at high school for the last 12 years in the state of Georgia.
-Finding the SIMTICS online simulations for clinical skills was a standout moment for her in her drive to create excellent learning experiences for her students.
-‘Oh, my gosh, I was so excited that there was a resource like this available!’
+Paulette Diener is an RN with 25 years’ experience, a HOSA Advisor, and has been teaching Health Care Science at high school for the last 12 years in the state of Georgia.
+Finding the SIMTICS online simulations for clinical skills at a HOSA conference was a standout moment for her in her drive to create excellent learning experiences for her students: ‘Oh, my gosh, I was so excited that there was a resource like this available!’
 Continue reading “Online simulations: a critical element in creating engaging healthcare curricula for high schools”

 Have you noticed there’s a lot of jargon related to learning models that use education technology?
 Hybrid learning, flipped classroom, blended learning, multi-modal learning, personalized learning, computer-based learning… and more.

 We wouldn’t be overstating the case to say that Shelly Zimbelman was initially skeptical about teaching the clinical skills of her profession using computer-based simulations.
 Her first reaction was unequivocal: “There is no way you can simulate an ultrasound scan of a patient by using just a computer and a mouse!”